getcursor/cursor/README.md

 Head over to [our website](https://cursor.so/) to download and try out the editor.

-## Roadmap

 Feel free to file tickets for bugs or feature requests.
 Upvote 👍 the ones you'd like us to prioritize.

+## Roadmap

-Long term, we're building Cursor into the world's most productive development environment.
-Using LLMs, we want to:
+Long term, our plan is to build Cursor into the world's most productive development environment.
+Using LLMs, we want to do things like:
 - Auto-fix errors as soon as they show up in your terminal
 - Embed AI-written documentation into the UI
 - "Heal" your repository when you're halfway through a refactor
+- Allow you to code by editing a "pseudocode" version of your codebase

-If you're excited about this future, reach out to hiring@cursor.so
+If you're excited about working on this future, reach out to hiring@cursor.so

 ## Development